 Trainees will stand a chance to have their original material compiled into an album release, thereby gaining an opportunity to springboard their artistic career.

-*Under the joint government and industry effort, music practitioners who are Singapore Citizens and Permanent Residents may apply for the Capability Development Grant from National Arts Council.
+Music practitioners who are Singaporeans or Permanent Residents may apply for the Capability Development Grant from the National Arts Council.
+All applications are competitive and subject to NAC’s assessment criteria.
 For more information on Capability Development Grant, please refer here.

 COURSE MODULES (Curriculum subject to change)